Last Updated 5/6/20

 What should I do if I think I may have been exposed to COVID-19?

 - Stay home.
-Do not report to work or school.
 Employees should contact their supervisor.
 Families should contact their healthcare provider.

 - Call your healthcare provider if: